0sssama/TypeGod/README.md

-# TypeGod -- practice typing and improve your typing speed (WPM).
+# TypeGod -- practise typing and improve your typing speed (WPM).
-TypeGod is a text-based, CLI program for practicing your typing skills, and also measuring and improving your typing speed.
+TypeGod is a text-based, CLI program for practising your typing skills, and also measuring and improving your typing speed.

 # Installation
 It's easy as fuck.